abilian/hop3/notes/adrs/000-readme.md

 ## Alternatives

 What other options did we consider or could we have taken instead?
+For each design decision made, discuss possible alternatives and compare them to the chosen solution.

+## Prior Art

+Summarize earlier discussions or prior attempts at addressing this problem.
+Discuss what was good or bad about these attempts and compare them to the current proposal.
+If applicable, include insights from other projects and communities.

+## Unresolved Questions

+What parts of the design are still TBD or unknowns?

+## Future Work

+What future work, if any, would be implied or impacted by this decision without being directly part of the current effort?

 ## Related